-- Satisfactory presentation and defense of the Capstone Project, both written and oral
+- Satisfactory presentation of the Capstone Project, both written and oral.

-- Submit a signed Final Examination Warrant after satisfactory completion of the Capstone Project presentation and defense and the fulfillment of the approved Program of Study
+- Submit a signed Final Examination Warrant after satisfactory completion of the Capstone Project presentation and the fulfillment of the approved Program of Study.

 - In addition to the School of Nursing degree requirements, students must satisfy University of Washington degree requirements in Graduate School Memorandum 45 for Practice Doctorates.